 A client had a very large and complex gateway, which they were struggling to deliver.
 We were asked to look at the design and come up with a way of delivering it.

 When we were called to look at the project, it had already been running for some time.
 The idea was simple: to collect data from several sources and ingest it to their data lake.
-On the way, it had to check it for format, and ensure it is safe and secure to use.
+On the way, it had to check the format, and ensure it is safe and secure to use.
 It was large, complex, and also fed data out to interested parties.

 At first glance, the design covered most of what the client needed.
 It had content checkers, virus checkers, format checkers, and ways of ensuring data flowed one way.
 But there were many different configurations of hardware and software, which were confounding the client’s different parties.

 The next challenge was to pull the design apart to extract the incoming gateway.
 A visit to the backlog revealed there was no indication as to which side of the gateway the stories, features, and tasks belonged to.
 Workshops helped with this categorisation and soon we knew what was needed for the incoming gateway, the outgoing gateway, and what was common between the two.
 We also ensured the design met the governance standards to ease the deployment.

 While the incoming gateway was now under way, we started planning the outgoing gateway.
-As the sprint backlog for the incoming gateway were completed, and if there was spare capacity, the engineers were allowed to start on the outgoing gateway’s issues.
+As the sprint backlog for the incoming gateway was completed, and if there was spare capacity, the engineers were allowed to start on the outgoing gateway’s issues.
 Steady progress meant by the time the incoming gateway had been completed, the outgoing one had been started on.

 Using our extensive experience, we were able to split the design into easier deliverables.